-- Location: Sites classified as community land under the Local Government Act 1993 may be appropriate.
-These sites are usually established for community use such as parks, open spaces and community centres. - Safety: Sites should have no major safety or health concerns and have good passive surveillance of the site and pedestrians. - Accessibility: Sites should be accessible for a range of user groups.
-Sites should allow for disabled access and have vehicle access to enable delivery of materials. - Sun Light Solar Access: Sites need to be suitable for growing vegetables food and receive full sunlight ideally for at least 5 -6 hours per day. - 5.
-Size: Sites which are large enough to accommodate garden beds, composting systems, rainwater tanks and seating areas will be favoured however the scale of the garden will to some extent be determined by the sites available in the area of interest.
-This may result in a variety of sizes ranging from small gardens (serving locals) to larger projects/gardens that would serve a larger membership and attract members from a wider area. - Water: Provision and source of water for the garden will need to be considered. - Soil Contamination: Sites need to be checked for soil contamination.
+- 1. Location: Sites classified as community land under the Local Government Act 1993 may be appropriate.
+These sites are usually established for community use such as parks, open spaces and community centres. - 2.
+Safety: Sites should have no major safety or health concerns and have good passive surveillance of the site and pedestrians. - 3.
+Accessibility: Sites should be accessible for a range of user groups.
+Sites should allow for disabled access and have vehicle access to enable delivery of materials. - 4.
+Solar Access: Sites need to be suitable for growing food and receive full sunlight ideally for at least 5 -6 hours per day. - 5.
+Size: Sites which are large enough to accommodate garden beds, composting systems, rainwater tanks and seating areas will be favoured however the scale of the garden will to some extent be determined by the sites available in the area of interest. - 6.
+Water: Provision and source of water for the garden will need to be considered. - 7.
+Soil Contamination: Sites need to be checked for soil contamination.
 If high levels of contamination are detected, advice will be required from recognised experts on whether it is suitable for growing food. - 8.
-Fencing Security: Provision of lighting and fencing should be considered to protect the garden from vandalism and theft.
+Security: Provision of lighting and fencing should be considered to protect the garden from vandalism and theft.
 The need for fencing will be assessed on a case by case basis.
 Other measures such as hedging around the site perimeter may also be suitable.
 If any form of fencing is proposed this should be included in the application form. - 9.
 Vehicle Access: Vehicle access and management through the reserve must be considered to minimise any potential risks to public safety and damage to the public reserve and infrastructure. - 10.
 Underground Services: An assessment must be undertaken to determine the existence of any underground services on the site that may constrain or restrict the community garden operations.
 Structures or deep rooted vegetation may not be permitted in certain locations or may be subject to buffer distances from the underground service. - 11.
 Signage: Any proposed signage must be suitably located and approved by Council.
-Signage considerations include location, wording, dimensions and attachments (ie. how the signage is to be installed).
+Signage considerations include location, wording, dimensions and attachments (i.e., how the signage is to be installed).